 Crescent Beach

-Crescent Beach is one of the most popular beaches in Redwood National Park.
-Itโs close to town, spacious enough to find a secluded spot, and dog-friendly.
-On a clear day, the sunsets here are stunning.
+Crescent Beach is one of the most popular beach locations in Redwood National Park.
+Itโs close to town, spacious enough to find a quiet ceremony spot, and dog-friendly.
+On a clear day, the sunsets here are absolutely stunning, and the wide shoreline gives you plenty of room to explore.
+I really love this location for simple ceremonies or portraits.

 - Max capacity: 20 (only available October 25th – May 1st)